AndroidTestBugReport/ReCDroid/README.md

    cd 1.newsblur_s
 ```

-5. Run the exploration program which is named with "percerun_`AppName`.sh"
+5. Run the reproducing program which is named with "percerun_`AppName`.sh"
 ```sh
    ./percerun_newsblur.sh
 ```
-In this step, ReCDRoid will explore the app based on the description of bug report.
+In this step, ReCDRoid will explore the app and try to reproduce bug based on the description of bug report.
 Please wait until it shows "matchcrash" and "execution time".
+It may run more than 1 hour for some difficult bugs.

 6. Run the result to show how to trigger the bug with "runCrash_`AppName`.sh ".
 ```sh
    ./runCrash_newsblur.sh